 This company offers comprehensive, 24/7 care for stress, anxiety, and depression.
 They hire work at home chat agents to live chat with people who are suffering from these problems.
 You do need to have experience and a degree in the mental health field before they will consider you for employment.

-Go here to check for openings at Live Sales Staff.
+Go here to check for chat specialist openings with Gubagoo.

 Always use the phrase “work from home” in quotations in the job search boxes for these sites to see openings if you are prompted to search the jobs.
 This makes it easier because lots of times there will be many, many jobs listed.

 A Few Tips For Finding More Chat Agent Jobs